CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 end
 ```

-### 3.2 Functions
+### 3.2 Functions.

 Now let's see how we define functions in `Julia`.
 We will learn how to make the return of elements, how to evaluate several arguments for different scenarios at once and how to import functions from other files.

-The syntax of a function is shown in the next code, where 'function' is a keyword, 'fsum' how we name our function, and '(x,y)' the arguments that has our function.
+The syntax of a function is shown in the next code, where 'function' is a keyword, 'fsum' how we name our function, and '(x,y)' the arguments that have our function.

 ```julia
 function fsum(x,y)